-A student may self-identify him/herself as benefiting from a tutoring relationship and can make a self-referral to the LEO.
-In addition, the following individuals may identify and refer students: a member of faculty, course/clerkship directors and unit leaders, the promotion and graduation (P&G) committees, student affairs deans and officers and assistant deans for foundational sciences and/or clinical learning.
+A student may self-identify him/herself as benefiting from LEO services and can make a self-referral to LEO.
+In addition, the following individuals may identify and refer students: a member of faculty, academic advisors, course/clerkship directors and unit leaders, the promotion and graduation (P&G) committee student affairs deans and officers, and academic deans.

-Criteria for referral by these individuals may include the following: students with course averages more than 1.0 standard deviation below the class mean in a foundational sciences course; remediation of a unit in a foundational science course; students whose performance during the foundational science courses causes concern regarding performance on upcoming shelf exams; failure of a

-USMLE exam; or a marginal grade in a clerkship due to failure of a shelf exam or poor clinical skills.
+Criteria for referral of students with academic difficulty may include the following: students with course averages more than 1.0 standard deviation below the class mean in a foundational sciences course; remediation of a unit in a foundational science course; students whose performance during the foundational science courses causes concern regarding performance on upcoming shelf exams; failure of a USMLE or IFOM exam; or a non-passing grade in a clerkship due to failure of a shelf exam or poor clinical skills such as critical reasoning or oral presentation skills.